This article will show you how to use Packing Rules. There are 3 Methods of Shipping you can set on a Packing Rule:

 This setting in ShipperHQ will allow you to limit certain carriers to rate off of dimensional shipping (dimensional weight vs actual weight) and non selected carriers to weight only.

-- Click Settings and notice the Carriers dropdown, as seen below.
+- Click Settings and notice the Carriers dropdown.

-- By selecting a Carrier (FedEx, for example), all other rates will continue to calculate off weight only and FedEx will rate off of Dimensional shipping logic.
+- By selecting a Carrier (FedEx, for example), all other rates will continue to calculate off weight only and FedEx will rate off of Dimensional Packing logic.

 Dimensional Padding and Tolerance